-Colicky babies cry constantly and hard at about the same time each day at least 3 days a week, but they are otherwise healthy.
+About 1 in 5 babies develops colic.
+Colicky babies cry hard and continuously, at about the same time each day, at least 3 days a week.
+But they are otherwise healthy.
 Often, nothing you do seems to help them feel better.
-Although colic can be upsetting for both you and your baby, it won’t last too long.
-It usually begins at about 2 weeks of age and goes away by the fourth month.
-About one in five babies develops colic.
+Although colic can be upsetting for both you and your baby, it usually doesn't last long.
+It generally begins at about 2 weeks of age and goes away by the fourth month.

 Signs and Symptoms

-- Your baby cries for more than 3 hours on at least three occasions a week over the course of at least 3 weeks, but is otherwise healthy.
+- Crying for more than 3 hours, at least 3 times a week, over the course of at least 3 weeks, although the baby is otherwise healthy

-- Your baby kicks a lot, pulls his legs up close, and makes tight fists.
+- Kicking a lot, pulling the legs up close, and making tight fists

-- Your baby's tummy seems hard, and the baby burps and passes gas often.
+- The baby's tummy seems hard, and the baby burps and passes gas often

-- The crying sounds like your baby is in great pain.
+- Crying that sounds like your baby is in great pain

 What Causes It?

-Babies with colic often look like their stomach hurts, and some stop crying after they pass gas or have a bowel movement.
+Babies with colic often look like their stomachs hurt, and some stop crying after they pass gas or have bowel movements.
 But no one knows what actually causes colic.
-Possible causes include one or more of the following:
+Possible causes include:

-- The baby may be reacting to something in the mother's diet (if the baby is breastfed).
+- The baby reacting to something in the mother's diet (if the baby is breastfed)

-The health care provider will ask if your baby is eating well and gaining weight or has diarrhea, fever, or unusual stools.
-If you are breastfeeding, the health care provider may ask about foods you have eaten.
+The doctor will ask if your baby is eating well and gaining weight or has diarrhea, fever, or unusual stools.
+If you are breastfeeding, the doctor may ask about foods you have eaten.
 If the doctor thinks your baby has colic, you can work together to find ways to make your baby feel better.

-The health care provider will also encourage you to take care of yourself, like taking a break or getting help if you are afraid you will harm your baby.
-Remember that colic usually disappears between 4 - 6 months of age.
-If the treatments you choose do not work, your child's pediatrician may check for other problems, such as a digestive problem or allergy.
+The doctor will also encourage you to take care of yourself, like taking a break or getting help if you are afraid you will harm your baby.
+Remember that colic usually disappears between 4 to 6 months of age.
+If the treatments you choose do not work, your child's pediatrician may check for other problems, such as a digestive problem or allergies.

-- If breastfeeding, nurse whenever your baby seems hungry, usually every 2 - 3 hours.
+- If breastfeeding, nurse whenever your baby seems hungry, usually every 2 to 3 hours.
+Breast milk contains the natural sleep hormone, melatonin, which may help improve sleep and reduce colic in breast-fed infants compared to formula-fed infants.
 Try avoiding caffeine, dairy products, citrus fruits, soy products, broccoli, cauliflower, cabbage, and spicy foods.
 Elevate your infant's head during and after feedings.

 - If bottle-feeding, ask your baby's pediatrician to recommend a formula that is not based on cow's milk and that is not iron-fortified.
 Keep the baby in a sitting position when feeding, and massage her back to get rid of gas bubbles.
 Burp after every ounce or two of formula.